alexanderlokev/lowlight-detection-yolo26-rtdetr-benchmark/README.md

 | ------- | --------- | ---------- |
 | RT-DETR | 0.9718  | 0.9415  |
 | YOLOv26 | 0.985   | 0.9571 |

+## Analysis

+* YOLOv26 consistently outperforms RT-DETR in both normal and low-light conditions
+* Both models experience performance degradation under low-light conditions
+* RT-DETR shows slightly larger degradation, indicating higher sensitivity to lighting changes

+However, note that:

+* The performance gap is relatively small (~1–2%)
+* Results may depend heavily on dataset size and augmentation strategy

+## Limitations

+* Synthetic low-light may not fully represent real-world conditions
+* Dataset size may impact generalization
+* Direct comparison is constrained by architectural differences

+## Future Work

+* Use real low-light datasets
+* Explore advanced augmentation techniques
+* Optimize RT-DETR for limited resources

+## License

+This project is for research and academic purposes.